supercam19/UO-RMP/README.md

 Note: The extension could theoretically work on Safari, but hasn't been tested.

 ## Installing on Chrome
-1. Download the UO-RMP.zip file from [the downloads page](https://www.github.com/supercam19/uo-rmp/releases/latest).
+1. Download the UO-RMP-Chrome.zip file from [the downloads page](https://www.github.com/supercam19/uo-rmp/releases/latest).
 2. On your computer, unzip the downloaded zip file.
 3. In Chrome, type `chrome://extensions` into the address bar
 4. Enable developer mode in the top right of the page